 The Coolangatta Heritage Walk is a self-guided trail that celebrates the rich history of the town.

-The Gold Coast Commonwealth Walkway is a fascinating 10-kilometre walk which takes walkers on a tour of the Gold Coast beginning at Southport Chambers and ending at Evandale Council Chambers.
+This 10-kilometre walkway will take you on a tour of the Gold Coast beginning at Southport Chambers and ending at Evandale Council Chambers.

-Visit memorials created to help us appreciate the courage and determination of those who fought in the Korean War and on the Kokoda Track in Papua New Guinea during World War II.
+Visit memorials that honour the courage and determination of those who fought in the Korean War and on the Kokoda Track in Papua New Guinea during World War II.

-The self-guided Mudgeeraba Heritage Walk is a discovery and celebration of the rich history of this unique Gold Coast village nestled in the foothills of the Gold Coast Hinterland.
+The self-guided Mudgeeraba Heritage Walk is a discovery and celebration of the rich history of this unique Gold Coast village nestled in the hinterland.

 The Nerang Heritage Walk is a discovery and celebration of the rich history of this Gold Coast hinterland town straddling the beautiful Nerang River.

-The Southport Heritage Walk is a self-guided trail with text and image markers to help walkers explore historical points of interest from Owen Park to the Broadwater.
+This self-guided trail has text and image markers to help walkers explore historical points of interest from Owen Park to the Broadwater.